fitterhmp11/fitterhmp11.github.io/content/about/_index.md

 # Abstract
 An "old-world" network engineer, leveraging 20+ years of networking experience to explore "new-world" concepts.

-Topics will focus on increasing my understanding of cybersecurity, networking, network automation, network observability, virtualization, cloud, linux, python, programmingß and misc tips I find useful and meaningful.
+Topics will focus on increasing my understanding of cybersecurity, networking, network automation, network observability, virtualization, cloud networking, linux, python, programming and misc tips I find useful and meaningful.

 # Learn by Doing
 Recognizing my tendency to always start from the basics and slowly proceed systematically, I often find I get distracted before I can make any meaningful progress.